soneyahossain/soneyahossain.github.io/index.md

 ### News
+- **August 1, 2025**: Joined CS@UTD as a Tenure-track Assistant Professor.
+- **July 25, 2025**: Relocated to Dallas, TX from beautiful Virginia.
+- **June 25, 2025**: Attended FSE 2025 in Trondheim, Norway, and presented my paper [Doc2OracLL](https://dl.acm.org/doi/abs/10.1145/3729354).
+- **April 25, 2025**: Attended ICSE 2025 in Ottawa, Canada, and presented my paper [TOGLL](https://ieeexplore.ieee.org/document/11029748).
 - **April 25, 2025**: I successfully defended my PhD and officially became Dr. Soneya Binta Hossain!
-- **April 2025**: My paper [Doc2Oracle: Investigating the Impact of Javadoc Comments on Test Oracle Generation](https://arxiv.org/abs/2412.09360) is accepted at FSE'25 Research Track.
+- **April 2025**: My paper [Doc2Oracle: Investigating the Impact of Javadoc Comments on Test Oracle Generation](https://dl.acm.org/doi/abs/10.1145/3729354) is accepted at FSE'25 Research Track.
-- **Nov 2024**: My paper [TOGLL: Correct and Strong Test Oracle Generation with LLMs](https://doi.org/10.48550/arXiv.2405.03786) is accepted at ICSE'25 Research Track.
+- **Nov 2024**: My paper [TOGLL: Correct and Strong Test Oracle Generation with LLMs](https://ieeexplore.ieee.org/document/11029748) is accepted at ICSE'25 Research Track.
 - **Sep 2024**: Received travel grant to attend the SWE24 — the world's largest conference for women in engineering and technology—from October 23–26 in Chicago, IL.
-- **Sep 2024**: Received UVA's most prestigious endowed fellowship!
+- **Sep 2024**: Received UVA's most prestigious Endowed Fellowship!
 This fellowship is awarded to outstanding doctoral students with an award of $12,000.
 - **May 2024**: Received Master of Computer Science (MCS) from UVA with a CGPA of 4.0/4.0! [\[gallery\]](graduation.md)
 - **May 2024**:  Defended my PhD dissertation proposal, titled *Assessing and Improving Critical Properties of Test Oracles for
 Effective Software Bug Detection* [\[gallery\]](proposal.md)